 Such general statements cannot however be quite helpful by themselves.
 Somebody who wants to work with me would be well advised to take one or two of my courses besides the purely methodological ones, read some of my work (for example, Successful Failure (Westview, 1998) and the papers on education and cultural production I have written over the past ten years)..

 Sometimes during the second semester of their second year, you are expected to have identified the person with whom you wish to be working on the preparation of your examinations and the shaping of your dissertation proposal.
 This is a mutual process through which some congruence is build between you and the person who will not only "advise" on an academic career but will also "sponsor" the research.
-As you were advised several times, by the second year you should by then have taken basic courses with each member of the faculty in the program and from Professor Bartlett who is closely associated with it and sponsors dissertation.
+As you were advised several times, by the second year you should by then have taken basic courses with each member of the faculty in the program and from any other closely associated with it.
 On this basis, and other means, you approach one of the faculty and matters proceed.

-If you are considering asking me to become your advisor and sponsor, it makes sense for you to take a second course with me, particularly the seminar I run in the Fall (ITSF6510).
+If you are considering asking me to become your advisor and sponsor, it makes sense for you to take a second course with me, particularly the seminar I run, generally in the Fall.
 There you will meet students at various stages in the dissertation process, and get a further sense of why I push students in certain directions and the theoretical roots of my current intellectual positions.

 Historically, students have most often come to me because "they want to do an ethnography" but don't know how, and may have been working with someone in their department who does not feel comfortable with the method.
 This is a necessary first step, but is not sufficient, by itself, to continue a conversation.